 The importance of adding healthy foods into a family’s diet is incredibly important for the well being of all involved.
 Individuals should try to avoid cheap alternatives to healthy food, which are made to seem appealing but lack nutritional value.
-To better understand the affects of healthy foods versus junk food on the body, further study should be persued, such as a masters degree in nursing.

 Saving Some Green While Eating Your Greens

 There are literally thousands of leafy greens out there.
 From swiss chard to mustard greens and kale, every family can center their diet around leafy greens very easily.

 Leafy greens can be bought cheaply in very large quantities.
 Plus, they can be used in salads, in smoothies, and as garnishes or accompaniments for other dishes.
 The wise cook can literally fit these greens into every meal.